 1. Select High-Quality Materials

-The bedrock of machining lies in the meticulous selection of materials.
+The bedrock of error types in machining lies in the meticulous selection of materials.
 Opting for materials characterized by stability, mechanical consistency, and superior quality is a foundational step in minimizing material-related errors and establishing the groundwork for impeccable precision.

 2. Vigilant Equipment Maintenance